efezinoidisi/alx-low_level_programming/0x00-hello_world/README.md

 - 3-name is a script that compiles a C file and creates an executable named cisfun

-- 4-puts.c is a C program that prints exactly "Programing is like building a multilingual puzzle, followed by a new line
+- 4-puts.c is a C program that prints a string using the puts function

+- 5-printf.c is a C program that prints a string using the printf function

+- 6